whitneyburton/portfolios/students/1801-front/megan-kaiser/20180302-megan-kaiser-m1.markdown

 ## Areas of Emphasis

 I wanted to learn as much as I could which I think I did and get better at the things I knew already so they wouldn't use my cognitive resources as much during the rest of my time at Turing.
+I

 ## Rubric Scores

 * **A: End-of-Module Assessment**: 3 minus the tears with Pam
-* **B: Individual Work & Projects**: 3
+* **B: Individual Work & Projects**: 3.5
 * **C: Group Work & Projects**: 3
-* **D: Professional Skills**: 3
+* **D: Professional Skills**: 4
 * **E: Community Participation**: 4

 -----------------------